 What is National Indigenous Peoples Day?

-June 21 is National Aboriginal Day.
+June 21 is National Indigenous Peoples Day.
 This is a day for all Canadians to recognize and celebrate the unique heritage, diverse cultures and outstanding contributions of First Nations, Inuit and Métis peoples.
-The Canadian Constitution recognizes these three groups as Aboriginal peoples, also known as Indigenous Peoples.
+The Canadian Constitution recognizes these three groups as Aboriginal peoples, also known as Indigenous peoples.